 The leaves are changing to their vibrant hues of yellow, orange, and red and it’s the perfect time to get out and enjoy them!
 To get the most out of the season, take one of these Fall Color Tours!

 These magnificent changes are what I love most about fall.
 Did you know that every city/county changes colors at its own rate?

-You definitely want to keep an eye of fall color changes by using the Fall Color Report from Travel Wisconsin.
-Click on the area you’re interested in visiting to see it’s progress!
+You definitely want to keep an eye on fall color changes by using the Fall Color Report from Travel Wisconsin.
+Click on the area you’re interested in visiting to see its progress!

 You don’t have to travel far to enjoy the fall colors!
 Here are some great local spots to enjoy them:

 Take a stroll along their 6 miles of free hiking, walking, and cross-country ski trails!

 Enjoy fall colors while hiking through 9 miles of scenic marshes and forests.
 Click here for a trail map.

 Walk, run, or bike your way down 16 miles of trail from Denmark to Manitowoc County.
 You can enjoy the view of Devils River on a steel trestle bridge.

 Follow the 8 mile trail along the East River from Mason St in Green Bay to Ledgeview Park in Ledgeview.

 This 20 mile long trail from downtown Green Bay to the Brown County and Calumet County Line offers asphalt and limestone screenings portions of the trail.
 You can walk, bike, in-line skate, skateboard, and even horseback ride on certain portions of the trails.
 A state trail pass is required for certain activities, including biking, in-line skating, and skateboarding for those over 16 years of age.